SmartThingsCommunity/smartthings-cli/packages/cli/README.md

 The CLI can be configured by creating a YAML file called `config.yaml` in the following location:

+The contents of the config.yaml file should appear as follows `
+default:
+          token: xxxx-xxx-xxxx
+`

 * `$HOME/.config/@smartthings/cli` on OS/X or Linux
 * `%LOCALAPPDATA%\@smartthings\cli` on Windows